 Opioid Deaths in Massachusetts 7 Purdue Targeted Massachusetts 11 Do You Have Patients Like Pam?
-21 Purdue Promotions for Higher Doses 23 Impact of Changes in Dose Mix 25 Keeping Patients on Opioids Longer Kills Them 29 There Is a Direct Relationship Between OxyContin Length of Therapy and Dose 31 Purdue Sales Rep Visits to One Massachusetts Doctor 43 The Sacklers Ordered Purdue to Hire Hundreds of Sales Reps 67 Purdue Board Minutes of February 2008 72 Massachusetts Communities Targeted in Purdue's 2008 Sales Force Expansion 73 The Sacklers 79 The Sacklers Required Each Sales Rep to Visit 7 Prescribers per Day 99 The Sacklers Required Sales Reps to Visit Prescribers Thousands of Times 100 Massachusetts Communities Targeted in Purdue's 2010 Sales Force Expansion 106 Map of the Abuse Environment 114 Richard Sackler into the Field with Sales Reps 120 True Physician Example: Wareham, Massachusetts 140 Project 152 Massachusetts Communities Targeted in Purdue's 2015 Sales Force Expansion 159 Purdue 163 Critical Shifts in the National Discussion 164 Sales Rep Districts for 2018 170 Planned Actions to Sell Higher Doses 215
+21 Purdue Promotions for Higher Doses 23 Impact of Changes in Dose Mix 25 Keeping Patients on Opioids Longer Kills Them 29 There Is a Direct Relationship Between OxyContin Length of Therapy and Dose 31 Purdue Sales Rep Visits to One Massachusetts Doctor 43 The Sacklers Ordered Purdue to Hire Hundreds of Sales Reps 67 Purdue Board Minutes of February 2008 72 Massachusetts Communities Targeted in Purdue's 2008 Sales Force Expansion 73 The Sacklers Paid Themselves Billions of Dollars 79 The Sacklers Required Each Sales Rep to Visit 7 Prescribers per Day 99 The Sacklers Required Sales Reps to Visit Prescribers Thousands of Times 100 Massachusetts Communities Targeted in Purdue's 2010 Sales Force Expansion 106 Map of the Abuse Environment 114 Richard Sackler into the Field with Sales Reps 120 True Physician Example: Wareham, Massachusetts 140 Project Tango: End-to-End Pain Provider 152 Massachusetts Communities Targeted in Purdue's 2015 Sales Force Expansion 159 NARCAN Could Provide \$24M in Net Sales to Purdue.
+163 Critical Shifts in the National Discussion 164 Sales Rep Districts for 2018 170 Planned Actions to Sell Higher Doses 215